Grace-YuGuo/book-shelf-full-stack/README.md

 User stories played a pivotal role in shaping the development process, ensuring that features were aligned with user needs.
 These user stories were mapped onto the Kanban board, guiding the prioritization and implementation of tasks.

 ### Task Management
 In addition to tracking user stories, the Kanban board served as a comprehensive task list.
-I utilized it to break down user stories into smaller, actionable tasks, ensuring clear and manageable objectives for development.
-This granular approach facilitated efficient progress tracking and enhanced team collaboration.
+Tasks utilized as breaking down user stories into smaller, actionable units, ensuring clear and manageable objectives for development.
+This specific approach facilitated efficient progress tracking.

-By leveraging Agile principles and utilizing the Kanban board effectively, the development of book_shelf remained focused, adaptable, and responsive to evolving requirements, resulting in a more robust and user-centric Django blog application.
+By leveraging Agile principles and utilizing the Kanban board effectively, the development of book_shelf remained focused, adaptable, and responsive to evolving requirements, resulting in a more robust and user-centric Django application.

 ## User Stories Overview
 ### List of User Stories